Tips & Advice on Coping Financially as a Student

 Energy savings

 Utility bills are also a major concern.
 In fact, aside from the environmental concerns, it pays to be green.
 Changing the light-bulbs in your house to their energy-efficient alternatives can save you around £30 per year.
 Similarly, reducing the heating by just one degree on the thermostat can save almost £80 per year.
-Another major energy saving can be made by using the microwave as often as possible.
+Another major energy saving (Purely Energy) can be made by using the microwave as often as possible.
 You can now pick up a microwave for next to nothing in your local supermarket.
 Using this instead of the oven to heat food, however, can mean considerable savings due to the considerably smaller amount of energy used.
 This is particularly true if you have an electric oven.There is no reason why you should not be able to cope financially as a student; most of the methods for saving money are reliant on no more than common sense.
 You may find it useful, however, to browse some of the other articles on this site for some more ideas, particularly those concerning budgeting and loans.

 Re: How Much Tax do I Have to Pay?